mkbmain/FolderCompare/README.md

 <img title="" alt="Alt text" src="./Images/2BrowseFolder.JPG" width = 350px>
 <p> by clicking the check contents it will do a md5 hash check on the files this can take a long time with out will just compare size of items in bytes to see diffrences</p>
 <img title="" alt="Alt text" src="./Images/3FolderSetup.JPG" width = 350px>
-<p> then just wait and enjoy a progress bar buttons will be disabled at this point</p>
+<p> then just wait and enjoy, a progress bar buttons will be disabled at this point</p>
 <img title="" alt="Alt text" src="./Images/4WaitForProgress.JPG" width = 350px>
 <p> once done you will get a little message box</p>
 <img title="" alt="Alt text" src="./Images/5Done.JPG" width = 150px>
-<p> you can now review all diffrences </p>
+<p> you can now review all differences </p>
 <img title="" alt="Alt text" src="./Images/6Results.JPG" width = 450px>
-<p> you can click the + in the right hand corner of any of the nodes to see details, diretories give you these options</p>
+<p> you can click the + in the right hand corner of any of the nodes to see details, directories give you these options</p>
 <img title="" alt="Alt text" src="./Images/7FolderWithOptions.JPG" width = 450px>
 <p> File missmatches give you these options</p>
 <img title="" alt="Alt text" src="./Images/8FileMissMatch.JPG" width = 450px>